iot-playground/mail-helper/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+# About

+This is a proof-of-concept (POC) program designed to process email leads.
+The program retrieves the latest email from the configured email account, identifies the sender's company, and searches the web for the company's revenue data for the year 2023.
+The content of relevant web pages is scraped and processed to extract revenue information, which is then displayed on a webpage along with email data.

+TODO: Implement a Retrieval-Augmented Generation (RAG) database with additional company details and generate a draft reply to incoming emails.
+Respond only to emails from high-value clients (i.e., those meeting the revenue threshold).

 ## Getting Started

 First, run the development server:

+Copy eval.example to .eval.local and set variables and keys

 ```bash
 npm run dev